helm/community/hips/hip-00NN.md

 - `<subprotocol>` is a protocol supported by `git clone` (e.g. `ssh`, `http`, `https`, `file`, etc).
 - `<commit-ish>` is an existing reference (SHA hash, tag or branch name) on the repo.

+Note that `git clone` supports having the `username` and `password` in the repository URL.
+The implementation of this feature should explicitly forbid that to prevent accidental credential leakage.
+It should throw an error if the URL contains a `username` or `password`.

 For example:

 ```